 - Writing on LED display screen appears or changes when door is opened

-A competent ‘Sabbath mode’ will address all issues by neutralising the effects of opening and closing the oven door on appliance activity.
+A halachically sound ‘Sabbath mode’ will address all issues by neutralising the effects of opening and closing the oven door on appliance activity.

 This mode also addresses issues related to convenience and technical design.
 Amongst them is an ‘auto cut off’ feature – designed to lower the risk of fires; this safety feature will halt oven activity after a period of time.
 To allow for the convenience of Yom Tov cooking, the oven continues to run for up to 72 hours, but at a relatively low temperature.

 3. Which ovens have been reviewed by FedTech and what are their usage instructions?